-That being said, just because the current market dynamics are not favourable for the 60/40 strategy, it doesn’t mean we should throw the entire strategy out the window.
+That being said, just because the market dynamics may not be favourable for the 60/40 strategy, it doesn’t mean we should throw the entire strategy out the window.

-Despite the present headwinds, the 60/40 portfolio remains relevant and still has value for investors, given its long-term durability and benefits of risk reduction.
+Despite the headwinds in 2022, the 60/40 portfolio remains relevant and still has value for investors, given its long-term durability and benefits of risk reduction.
 An analysis by US mutual fund company Northwestern Mutual found that out of all the rolling five-year periods from 1976 till today, only one 60/40 investor cohort suffered negative returns; this was the cohort that bought in 2004 and sold in 2009.
 All the other cohorts reaped positive returns.

-A recent podcast by Morgan Stanley also noted that even if stocks and bonds are now positively correlated, that correlation is still well below 1 to 1.
+A podcast by Morgan Stanley in August 2022 also noted that even if stocks and bonds had become positively correlated, that correlation was still well below 1 to 1.
 "That means there are still plenty of days where they don't move together, and this can matter significantly for how a portfolio behaves, and how diversification is delivered, over time," said Andrew Sheets, chief cross asset strategist for Morgan Stanley.

-He also pointed out that the 60/40 portfolio is still beneficial in reducing volatility.
-Despite it being one of the worst declines for bond prices in the last 40 years, the trailing one-year volatility of the US aggregate bond index is still just about 6% — one third the volatility of US stocks over the same period.
+He also pointed out that the 60/40 portfolio remains beneficial in reducing volatility.
+Despite it being one of the worst declines for bond prices in the last 40 years, the trailing one-year volatility of the US aggregate bond index was still just about 6% — one-third the volatility of US stocks over the same period.